bilgep/sociALL/README.md

 ### Creating Walking Skeleton - Part 2: The Client Side
 - Creating the React with TypeScript client app
 - Fetching data from API with Axios after setting CORS policy
-- Adding styling framework (Semantic UI)
+- Adding the styling framework (Semantic UI)